G1OJS/G1OJS.github.io/pages/High Performance Magloop.md

  - It's not always easy to notice capacitor arcing from a remote position, especially with SSB operation.
  - However, with good connections, limited trials tell me that my air spaced capacitor is comparable with a VVC (which I finally gave in to buy and test) in terms of the impact on the gain of the antenna.

 The remaining problem with air spaced capacitors is power handling;my air spaced capacitor will arc at about 20W on 80m and about 40W on 40m.
+If you can live with that, there's no need for the VVC unless you're tempted by the higher max:min capacitance ratio to squeeze in more bands.
 Also, VVCs are expensive and need more torque to turn than a typical air spaced capacitor, which means more mechanical design effort for the controller.

 So I have been wondering - is there a way to use an air spaced capacitor in conjunction with fixed capacitors to improve the power handling?

-The answer is "yes" - but it depends how
+The answer is "yes" - but it depends how far you want to push it and what other design compromises you're willing to accept (notably, more limited tuning range).

- -
+Consider a magloop optimised for a single band, for which you only need a small swing of capacitance.
+What about providing the main capacitance by building a really high-Q air spaced capacitor out of fixed plates, with enough spacing for your max power, and using an air spaced variable to fine tune across the band?
+Potential advantages:

+ - Absolute design control over the main capacitor which can even potentially be mechanically integrated into the main loop as done with the Cirio loops
+ - Lower voltage across the air spaced variable so better power handling
+ - Less current flowing through the air spaced variable, so lower losses caused by it
+ - More relaxed tuning (bandspread effect)

+I did some experiments using doorknob capacitors to pad my air spaced variable.
+I